dockerizedrupal/drupalcamp-baltics-2015/README.md

 environment.

-For example if one of the developers found a useful service or a tool that could improve his daily work, he made an image out of it and by doing so we immediately could share it with other developers that were using Docker and it worked everywhere exactly the way.
+For example if one of the developers found a useful service or a tool that could improve his daily work, he made an image out of it and by doing so he immediately could share it with other developers that were using Docker and it worked everywhere exactly the way.